sheikh-abdul-aziz/sheikh-abdul-aziz/README.md

-# Greetings.
+# Hello.
 I am Sheikh Abdul Aziz.

 A multidisciplinary Android and Web Developer, UI/UX Designer, Researcher, and Entrepreneur based in India.
 I am dedicated to bridging the gap between elegant, user-centered design and robust software engineering, with a strong focus on innovation and technology-driven solutions.